kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 ### TLSRoute + TLS Termination
-In this workflow, the TLS traffic will be matched against the `SNI attribute` of the request, terminated on the `Gateway` and passed unencrypted as a `TCP` connection to the backends.
+In this workflow, the TLS traffic will be matched against the `SNI attribute` of the request and terminated on the `Gateway`.

+This workflow CAN be supported on Extended support level.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1